kontera-technologies/gems-license-finder/README.md

     -o, --output FORMAT              output format [json, yaml] -t, --token TOKEN                github token string ( or by GITHUB_TOEKN environment variable )

-More information about how to generate the github token please look at: https://help.github.com/articles/git-over-https-using-oauth-token
+For more information about how to generate the github token please look at: https://help.github.com/articles/git-over-https-using-oauth-token
 ```